LightKone/Yggdrasil/Yggdrasil/README.md

 User defined protocols are protocols that provide specific functionalities to applications.
 These are the protocols that one should develop with Yggdrasil.
 As of now, Yggdrasil provides a variety of user defined protocols that can be found in the directory protocols.

-Application components are components that are not necessarly protocols, but are essencial parts of applications.
+Application components are components that are not necessarily protocols, but are essential parts of applications.

 To incorporate Yggdrasil within a main application, the runtime must be configured.